cheuklau/sre-interview-prep/random/fb-resource-1.md

 # Databases

-## What are some things t ocheck on a slow database?
+## What are some things to check on a slow database?

 - Consider MySQL debugging.
 - Check OS too make sure the system is running fine e.g., CPU, memory, swap, and disk I/O.